WaleedKhan1123/Computer-Vision/README.md

 # Computer-Vision
-This is an Experimental Repo where i will try to implement Computer Vision Code and learn different things and explore
+This is an experimental repository where I explore and implement various Computer Vision techniques.
+Through this project, I aim to deepen my understanding, experiment with different approaches, and enhance my skills in the field of Computer Vision.